-Have you heard how a family member, friend, or co-worker obtained visitation or legal decision-making of another’s child?
+You may be wondering, can a family member, friend, or co-worker obtain visitation or legal decision-making of another’s child?
 In Arizona, a non-parent may petition for court-ordered access to a child.
 Be mindful, though, that non-parent visitation and third-party rights regarding a child are not without limitation.
 Although the family law judge may order access in the child’s best interests, a grant of third-party rights (short of adoption) is not the same as constitutionally guaranteed rights enjoyed by the legal parent.

 Arizona law requires the judge make numerous, specific findings before any non-parent may be granted court-ordered visitation time or legal decision-making authority over another’s son or daughter.
 Whether the petitioner is a step-parent, great-grandmother, cousin twice-removed, significant other or domestic partner makes little difference in granting a non-parent visitation.
 Ordinarily, these cases are fact-driven with interpretation of the law being rather nuanced.
 Under existing law, with experienced legal representation, obtaining court-ordered access is possible for a non-parent with strong connections to the child.